qubole/spark-acid/README.md

 To read an existing Hive acid table through pure SQL, there are two ways:

+1. Use SparkSession extensions framework to add a new Analyzer rule (HiveAcidAutoConvert) to Spark Analyser.
+This analyzer rule automatically converts an _HiveTableRelation_ representing acid table to _LogicalRelation_ backed by HiveAcidRelation.

+   	To use this, initialize SparkSession with the extension builder as mentioned below:

+            val spark = SparkSession.builder()
+              .appName("Hive-acid-test")
+              .config("spark.sql.extensions", "com.qubole.spark.hiveacid.HiveAcidAutoConvertExtension")
+              .enableHiveSupport()
+              .<OTHER OPTIONS>
+              .getOrCreate()

+            spark.sql("select * from default.acidtbl")

-1. Create a dummy table that acts as a symlink to the original acid table.
+2. Create a dummy table that acts as a symlink to the original acid table.
 This symlink is required to instruct Spark to use this datasource against an existing table.

 	To create the symlink table: